christianalfoni/webpack-example/README.md

 ### How to use

+- Clone the repo (download zip causes error for some unexplained reason)
 - `npm install`
 - `npm run dev` - localhost:8080
 - `npm run deploy` - deploy to dist folder